Sunday, February 21, 2016

 Total Cost: $150

-How Changing Seasons Get Us Thinking About Changing our Homes or at the Very Least, Changing Our Decor
+How Changing Seasons Get Us Thinking About Changing Our Homes or, at the Very Least, Changing Our Decor

-Since, at the time of writing this, Spring is on it's way, typically many urges hit us.
-Some of them include renewal, freshness, cleanliness, and in the case of selling and buying a home, the urge for a new beginning.
+Since, at the time of writing this, Spring is on its way, typically, many urges hit us.
+Some of them include renewal, freshness, cleanliness, and, in the case of selling and buying a home, the urge for a new beginning.
 However, before you jump into the often exhausting process of selling a home, read this article to test your resolve.

-So How Can You Make Changes in Your Decor Without Dropping Big Bucks?
+So, How Can You Make Changes in Your Decor Without Dropping Big Bucks?

 Here are Four simple, inexpensive decor ideas:

-There are many other ways to change the look and feel of a room without spending money, as well as an endless supply of DIY projects you can tackle, however, before you jump into these more complex tasks, start by using what you have - look around your house, re-use pieces from another room - creatively use the pieces you already own!
+There are many other ways to change the look and feel of a room without spending money, as well as an endless supply of DIY projects you can tackle; however, before you jump into these more complex tasks, start by using what you have - look around your house, re-use pieces from another room - creatively use the pieces you already own!

 Change doesn't have to involve spending a fortune!